-I am a Mountain Photographer and have made it my passion to travel to the great mountain ranges of the world to shoot them in larger-than-life detail.
-My journey has taken me to Nepal, Pakistan, the former Soviet Republics, and Western China where I have spent eight years perfecting my setup specifically for mountain photography.
+Doug is a Mountain Photographer and has made it his passion to travel to the great mountain ranges of the world to shoot them in larger-than-life detail.
+His journey has taken him to Nepal, Pakistan, the former Soviet Republics, and Western China where he has spent eight years perfecting his setup specifically for mountain photography.

-My work has been featured in charity auctions for Nepal Relief and I have also had a solo show, “MOUNTAINSCAPES” in New York City.
-My work has been featured in magazines including Alpinist and Outside Online and has been used by the world’s most prestigious corporations including Apple.
-When I’m not living out of a tent among the mountains, I base out of an organic farm in upstate New York.
+Doug's work has been featured in charity auctions for Nepal Relief and he has also had a solo show, “MOUNTAINSCAPES” in New York City.
+His work has been featured in magazines including Alpinist and Outside Online and has been used by the world’s most prestigious corporations including Apple.
+When he's not living out of a tent among the mountains, Doug bases out of an organic farm in upstate New York.